DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Preserved or co-opted:**

 - Religious traditions that emphasized human submission to divine authority
-- Mythological accounts that portrayed the old gods as distant and mysterious
+- Mythological accounts that portrayed the old Reges as distant and mysterious
 - Ritual systems that channeled human devotion toward invisible authorities
 - Priestly classes that served as intermediaries for the new system